Danube Cycling Path – The Ultimate Guide

 • leave no traces.

-Alternatively, you can ask the locals if you can put the tent in their garden or go to an official campsite, bare in mind though… those are only open in Summer!
-You can use an app such as komoot to find campsites along the way.
+Alternatively, you can ask the locals if you can put the tent in their garden or go to an official campsite, bear in mind though… those are only open in Summer!
+You can use an app such as Komoot to find campsites along the way.

 Hospitality